-Salmon with pistachio crust is a super simple dish that’s still elegant enough to impress your friends and family!
+Salmon with pistachio crust is a super delicious dish that’s still elegant enough to impress your friends and family!
 The pistachios create a rich and nutty crust that perfectly compliments the buttery salmon.
 All you’ll need is a glass of white wine to enjoy it with!

 Why You’ll Love This Recipe